Skip to main content

 You can configure query delay via sloctl by defining the spec[n].queryDelay.unit and spec[n].queryDelay.value fields in your YAML.

 Refer to the specific Source's documentation for more details.
-The following are YAML samples containing configuration of query delay for Datadog's Agent and Direct:
+The following are YAML samples containing the configuration of query delay for Datadog's agent and direct connections:

-Here's a YAML snippet with defined queryDelay for Datadog Agent:
+Here's a YAML snippet with a defined queryDelay for Datadog agent:

 - apiVersion: n9/v1alpha